-- Health, Social Care professionals, Care Home staff working in hospitals, community teams, domiciliary care settings and learning disability units.
-Independent and Voluntary Organisations.
+- People working in care homes, hospitals, community teams, domiciliary agencies and Independent and Voluntary Organisations

-- Raise awareness of importance of keeping accurate and defensible written records.
+- Raise awareness of importance of keeping accurate and defensible written electronic and paper records.

 - Understand the purpose and principles behind quality written information.